The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Turf walls at the entrance of Ingólfsskáli

-You can see in my photo above how the turf by the entrance of Ingólfsskáli is stacked to get the best insulation.
+You can see in my photo above how the turf at the entrance to Ingólfsskáli is stacked to provide the best insulation.
 The Vikings knew that good insulation in this cold country was vital for surviving the long winters.

 The Viking longhouse, Ingólfsskáli, is huge, with room for more than 400 people.
-I had only seen it from the outside as the restaurant was for groups only, but they recently changed that and Ingólfsskáli is open for individual guests as well at night on weekdays.
+I had only seen it from the outside, as the restaurant was for groups only, but they recently changed that, and Ingólfsskáli is now open to individual guests as well at night on weekdays.

 Regína at Ingólfsskáli South-Iceland